Aman235-code/Git-Demo/README.md

 # Git-Demo
-This is a Demo for Learning Git
+This is a Demo for Learning Git.
+Author - Aman